Authorised Inspection Stations

 If your authority has been suspended or cancelled you need to act quickly.
 Any appeal to the Local Court must be lodged within 28 days of notification of the suspension or cancellation.
 The law assumes you received the letter 4 working days after it is posted, even if that is not the case.
 If you miss the lodgment date you will not be able to appeal the decision.

 Can I Keep Operating Under My AIS Authority Pending the Appeal?

-Once an appeal is filed with the Court, the decision to cancel or suspend your AIS authority is stayed.
-That means that you can continue to operate until the Court makes their decision.
+Once an appeal is filed with the court, the decision to cancel or suspend your AIS authority is stayed.
+That means that you can continue to operate until the court makes its decision.